VentrudingMeitantei/CS2810-Lab-Codes/README.md

   - Topological Sort (Kahn's Algorithm)
   - Strongly Connected Components (Kosaraju's Algorithm)

-Note: These are not direct codes, rather these algorithms are implemented for a solving a scenario mentioned in the lab problem statements (which aren't provided here).
+Note: These are not direct codes, rather these algorithms are implemented for solving a scenario mentioned in the lab problem statements (which aren't provided here) and hence have variable names and class names that might seem out of place.